Did you know that getting a club fitting is a conversation, much like going to the doctor?

 Shaft length, which means overall length, is vital to finding the sweet spot.
 Most clubs are sold too long… but it helps with selling distance.

 But think about this: what good is swinging a club 2-4 more mph faster, if the ball’s flying all over the place?

 Not only that, misses away from the “sweet spot” will always fly shorter, because you don’t enact the club face’s COR (coefficient of restitution, or “springlike effect”).

 The easiest way to determine the correct length is to hit test clubs.
 The way I do it for drivers, I have multiples of the same shaft.
 They’re all cut to different lengths:

 Some go longer, but for now, I’m holding off on that, since I haven’t found anyone that would require it.

 We’d start off finding your “wrist to floor” length.
 From there, we’d find a test club to start with.
 Here’s an example of a wrist to floor chart:

 Remember, this is only a starting point.
-That’s why there’s multiple lengths.
+That’s why there are multiple lengths.